barteqcz/NanoRDS/doc/fifo_command_list.md

 ```
 Then you can send the commands to change particular elements of the RDS.

 Every line must start with a valid command, followed by one space character, and the desired value.
-Any other line format is silently ignored. `TA ON` switches the Traffic Announcement flag to *on*, and any other value switches it to *off*.
+Any other line format is silently ignored.

+For example `TA ON` switches the Traffic Announcement flag to *on*, and any other value switches it to *off*.

 ## Commands